-Preemies with pneumonia may experience rapid breathing.
-At times, they may also produce sounds like wheezing or grunting during respiration.
+Preemies with pneumonia may experience rapid breathing (primary sign).
+During a physical examination by a doctor, they may also produce sounds like wheezing or grunting during respiration.

 Because the lungs are affected, babies may also have difficulty breathing.
 Doctors and caregivers will notice this when they see the following: